-Annuities Under Approved Plans.-The statute allowing an exclusion for annuities under approved plans has been repealed.
-However, under the special rules provided for the annuities described in a-h below, it may be possible to exclude part or all of the value of these annuities from the gross estate.
+Annuities Under Approved Plans.- Special rules are provided for the annuities described in a-h below.
+It may be possible to exclude part or all of the value of these annuities from the gross estate.

 No exclusion is allowed for annuities under approved plans unless either condition 1 or 2 below is met: